saidaspen/curatedrust/README.md

 * 📚 1 min: Read [3.4 Comments](https://doc.rust-lang.org/stable/book/ch03-04-comments.html) from [The Rust Programming Language](https://doc.rust-lang.org/stable/book/title-page.html)
 * 📚 1 min: Read [1.1 Comments](https://doc.rust-lang.org/stable/rust-by-example/hello/comment.html) from [Rust By Example](https://doc.rust-lang.org/stable/rust-by-example/primitives.html)
 * 📚 10 min: Read [3.5 Control Flow](https://doc.rust-lang.org/stable/book/ch03-05-control-flow.html) from [The Rust Programming Language](https://doc.rust-lang.org/stable/book/title-page.html).
 Do not do the exercises at the very end, we will do them in a minute, but first read about control flow also in Rust By Example.
-* 💻 10 min: Read sections [8.1 if/else](https://doc.rust-lang.org/stable/rust-by-example/flow_control/if_else.html) through [8.4 for and range](https://doc.rust-lang.org/stable/rust-by-example/flow_control/for.html) of [Rust By Example].
+* 💻 10 min: Read sections [8.1 if/else](https://doc.rust-lang.org/stable/rust-by-example/flow_control/if_else.html) through [8.4 for and range](https://doc.rust-lang.org/stable/rust-by-example/flow_control/for.html) of [Rust By Example](https://doc.rust-lang.org/stable/rust-by-example/primitives.html).
 Go ahead and write up your own version of FizzBuzz!
 * Go back to to [the Summary of 3.5 Control Flow](https://doc.rust-lang.org/stable/book/ch03-05-control-flow.html#summary) and implement those three small programs:
   - 💻 5 min: Convert temperatures between Fahrenheit and Celsius
   - 💻 15 min: Generate the nth Fibonacci number